Card Summary Table

 |Redeeming Rewards||Cash-back or statement credits||Redeem miles for travel statement credits, cash-back statement credits, gift cards, merchandise, and transfer miles to airline partners.|

 The most significant difference between the Barclays Arrival® Premier World Elite Mastercard® and the Citi® Double Cash Card is the annual fee.
-The Citi® Double Cash Card comes with no annual fee, while the Barclays Arrival® Premier World Elite Mastercard® charges $150.
+The Citi® Double Cash Card comes with no annual fee, while the Barclays Arrival® Premier World Elite Mastercard® charges $150 (waived first year).

 The Citi® Double Cash also charges a 3% foreign transaction fee, while the Barclays Arrival® Premier does not charge a foreign transaction fee, making it a better choice for frequent travelers.